 A journal is refereed or peer-reviewed if its articles have been evaluated by experts before publication.
 The experts advise the journal's editor for, or against, publication of the articles.
 Peer-review insures that the research described in a journal's articles is sound and of high quality.
 Many databases have an option to limit to peer-reviewed (scholarly) articles on the main search page (usually it is a box that you need to check mark).

 Check out the What is a scholarly (or peer-reviewed) journal? for more information and a set of evaluation criteria.

 - Remember to use your keywords and the "AND" and "OR" commands.
 They are very useful for the databases as well.

 - Most databases also offer subject headings, similar to the catalogue.
 Try using these terms to lead to more accurate results.

-- Use the "Where Can I Get This" link to check to see if SFU owns that article.
+- Use the "Get@SFU" link to see if SFU owns that article.
 If not, fill out an Inter Library Loan form to borrow the article from another library.

-- Check for an email option in each database to send the citation information to yourself for use at a later date (like for your bibliography!).
+- Check for an email option in each database to send the citation information to yourself for use at a later date (e.g. for your bibliography!).